AhoyISki/duat/README.md

 rustup install nightly-x86_64-pc-windows-gnu
 ```

-To install Duat, another dependency that you will need is `gcc`.
+To install Duat, another dependency that you will need is a c
-On unix-like operating systems, that should already be installed.
+compiler.
+On unix-like operating systems, that should already
-But on Windows, you need to manually install it, most likely
+be installed.
+But on Windows, you need to manually install it,
-through Visual Studio.
+probably through the most convenient way, which is Visual Studio.
 You can follow the instructions on [this guide][__link1] in order to do
 that.
 You can skip the prerequesits section, it’s vscode specific.